Velt1/go1-stream/README.md

 ```
 ### Caution
 The script is resource-intensive and performs optimally when no other CPU-heavy scripts are running.
 I suggest terminating the 'unitree' processes before starting.
+If it exeeds 100% CPU, try sudo nvpmodel -m 0 on the NX.